Xceptance/xlt-documentation/content/en/xtc/010-xtc-basics/_index.md

 ### Project Configuration

-In the project configuration, there are two tabs on the right side, _General_ and _Repository_.
+In the project configuration, there are several tabs for all kinds of settings that can be applied globally to the project.

+#### General

-In _General_, you can edit the project name and upload a project logo (displayed information depends on the project type).
+In the _General_ tab, you can edit the project name and upload a project logo (displayed information depends on the project type).

+#### Repository Authentication

 In _Repository_, you can define where the test suite repository is located, which branch should be used and how to resolve the test suite root within the repository.
-If the access to the remote repository is restricted, you can also provide [authentication details](#repository-authentication).
+If the access to the remote repository is restricted, you can also provide authentication details.

 {{% note notitle %}}
 Note that in load test projects, you can configure specific repository settings per load test that override the general repository settings of the project for this load test.
 {{% /note %}}

-In _Sharing_, you can define a default for the share expiration time of [reports](../015-load-testing/20-quick-start/#create-a-report) for easier project management.
-Each report sharing will offer this time as a default.
-Later on, all shares can be either deactivated, extended, or reactivated at once when required.
-It is still possible to set individual expiration times per report, but these cannot be extended or deactivated globally then.

-In _Properties_, you can globally define [properties](../../load-testing/manual/480-test-suite-configuration/) or [secret properties](../../load-testing/manual/480-test-suite-configuration/#secret-properties) to use for test execution.
-Properties can be overwritten for each individual load test, and if not set in XTC will be read from the project data.

-### Repository Authentication

 To add or change repository authentication info, click the editing button: